skyflowapi/skyflow-iOS/README.md

     altText: String,                 // (DEPRECATED) optional that acts as an initial value for the collect element
     validations: ValidationSet,      // optional set of validations for the input element
     type: Skyflow.ElementType,       // Skyflow.ElementType enum
-    skyflowID: String,       // The skyflow_id of the record to be updated.
+    skyflowId: String,       // The skyflow_id of the record to be updated.
 )
 ```